ClouDevops101/HandBrakeCli/README.md

 This script take 3 argument as input : ex :

-Handbrake.sh /Volume/video mkv 3600
+Handbrake.sh /Volume/video mkv 3600 no

 - the folder to feetch video files
 - the video file format_
 - the sleep time (in seconds) between two compression
 - wether or not deleting original file

 When folder is processed the script sort the video file from bigger file to smaller, than compression begin with the same order

-Quality specification :_
+Quality specification :

 - Compression using -e x264
 - audio select track -a 1,2